 - They are perennial shrubs that need very little water and that, once sheared, re-grow and produce more forage on less acreage than traditional goat feed like alfalfa and grass hay.
 In our northern California climate, growth slows during the shorter and colder days.
 We are within the tagasaste hardiness zone and it is evergreen, but we can harvest just 6-7 months of the year.

-- High in protein, tagasaste is nutrient-dense—an important factor for our goat’s diet.
+- High in protein, it is nutrient-dense—an important factor for our goat’s diet.

-- With our tagasaste hedges, we can eliminate a portion of the alfalfa and other hays that are otherwise trucked in for the goats.
+- With our tagasaste hedges , we can eliminate a portion of the alfalfa and other hays that need to be trucked in for our goats.
 Feed prices are volatile, especially with climate change – this doesn’t only reduce our carbon footprint, but is a good business decision as well.

-- Tagasaste blooms are high in pollen and nectar for our bees at a time when other sources are scarce; flowering occurs in February here on our farm.
+- The plant blooms are high in pollen and nectar for our bees and native pollinators.
+Flowering occurs in February here on our farm at a time when other pollen sources are scarce.